Particle physics facing a pandemic: Monthly statistics using arXiv

 \section{Monthly statistics using arXiv}

-The search engine of arXiv allows to extract also data not only on an annual but on a monthly basis.
-The engine does not allow to restrict the search to published papers only, but even with proceedings contained in the collected samples, it is interesting to look at publication and arXiv submission trends at a finer resolution.
-In order to convince ourselves that statistics gathered on a monthly basis including proceedings still contain valuable information the total annual statistics collected via arXiv can be compared with the histograms in the previous Section based on the data of the INSPIRE API.
-As an example for this cross-check annual submission statistics was collected in the hep-ph category on arXiv and the resulting histogram is plotted in \fig{fig:arxiv-annual-ph}.
-Comparing \fig{fig:arxiv-annual-ph} to \fig{fig:inspire-annual-doi-ph} shows that the trends are the same, although the overall normalization is different.
-Before the LHC Run I period both statistics follow a more-or-less constant trend with an increase in the number of publications due to LHC Run I. Even the publishing peak in 2016 is visible with arXiv results and the increasing frequency of recent years can be identified.
+The search engine of arXiv allows us to extract publishing data not only on an annual but also on a monthly basis, i.e., we can get some insights on the monthly distribution of publications.
+The engine does not just restrict the search to published papers, but even with conference proceedings contained in the collected samples, it is interesting to look at publication and arXiv submission trends at a finer resolution.
+In order to convince ourselves that statistics gathered on a monthly basis including conference proceedings still can be used to identify trends in publishing, the total annual statistics collected via arXiv can be compared with the histograms in the previous section based on the data of the INSPIRE API.
+As an example of this, cross-check annual submission statistics were collected in the hep-ph category on arXiv and the resulting histogram is plotted in \fig{fig:arxiv-annual-ph}.
+Comparing this figure to \fig{fig:inspire-annual-doi-ph} shows that the trends are the same, although the overall normalization is different.
+Before the LHC Run I period both statistics follow a more-or-less constant trend with an increase in the number of publications due to the LHC Run I. Even the publishing peak in 2016 is visible with arXiv results and the increasing frequency of recent years can be identified.
 These findings give us enough confidence to take a look at the monthly charts obtained from arXiv and to search for tendencies in them.